 We believe our products are not harmful when used as designed.
 We provide the warning in order to comply with Proposition 65.

-- I purchased this product outside of California; why is the warning still included?
 Our products are sold globally.
 It would be extremely difficult and costly to determine which products will be ultimately sold or brought into California.
 Therefore, to ensure compliance with Proposition 65 requirements, we have decided to include these warnings on all of our products, regardless of destination.
 If the laws of your local area do not require this warning, you are free to remove it prior to display or sale to your customer.

 Should you have any additional questions regarding the Proposition 65 warning and what it means for you, please contact your Conn-Selmer Sales Person or Customer Service Representative.